-Members' Voluntary Liquidation (MVL)
+1) Members' Voluntary Liquidation (MVL)

-A Members' Voluntary Liquidation is a shareholder-led process, which is a tax efficient method for bringing to an end the life of a solvent company.
-All creditors of the Company are paid in full and the surplus thereafter is distributed to the shareholders.
+A Members' Voluntary Liquidation (MVL) is a shareholder-led process, and a tax efficient method for closing down a solvent company.
+All creditors of the Company are paid in full, and the surplus thereafter is distributed to the shareholders.